Authority: Student Affairs

 - Closed Hearing: The hearing will be closed to the public.
-The following persons may attend: members of the committee, administrator, witnesses, complainant(s), student defendant(s), student advocate(s), and attorneys (if authorized per Section 2.22).
+The following persons may attend: members of the committee, administrator, witnesses, complainant(s), student defendant(s), student advocate(s), and attorneys (if authorized per Section 2.22 or in the case of non-academic major violations).
 Other University officials are permitted to attend as observers for training or security purposes by chairperson approval.

 - Call to Order: The chairperson will call the hearing to order.

 - Introductions: The student defendant will then state his/her name and introduce his/her advocate(s) and/or attorney.
 The chairperson will ask each committee member, administrators, University officials, witnesses, complainant(s), student advocate(s), and attorney(s) to introduce themselves at appropriate junctures.

 - Student and Administrator Rights: The chairperson will review and ascertain student and administrator rights have been properly afforded.

 - Charges: The chairperson will ask the administrator to read the charges.

 - Plea: The chairperson will ask the student defendant to enter a plea to each of the charges.
 The student defendant has the right to enter one of the following pleas: (1) Guilty, (2) Not Guilty, (3) No Plea.
 A plea of “not guilty” for each charge shall be entered by the chairperson in the event of the student defendant absence or absence of a student defendant response.